yashasuttangi/pet_search_app/pet_search_app/README.md

 # Pet Search App

-Pet Search App \n
+Pet Search App <br />
-Internship assignment
+Internship assignment. <br />

+A simple single screen application to display pets and search pets with name and by age.

 ## Getting Started